falcosecurity/falco-website/content/en/blog/gcp-plugin/index.md

 Now you will install Falco, move the plugin and plugin rules files into the appropriate directory, and edit the Falco configuration file to enable the plugin.

+In this example we are configuring Falco to capture both system calls with the modern eBPF probe and GCP events via the plugin.
+Enabling sytem call collecition is not necessary, but its included here so we can make sure Falco is running appropriately before installing the plugin.

 Start by trusting the Falcosecurity key.

 ```